A reverse advent box is an idea I saw on Pinterest a few years ago whilst doing some Christmas planning.

 Who to gift it to

-Then each day of advent, add something to the box which could be utilised by a homeless shelter or wherever you intend to gift it on Christmas Eve.
-You might wish to do a collection for a food bank and have a sort through your own cupboards for in date items which could be donated, or you might pick a women’s refuge and give up your stockpile of toiletries.
+Then each day in November, add something to the box which could be utilised by a homeless shelter or wherever you intend to gift it on Christmas Eve.
+You might wish to do a collection for a food bank and have a sort through your own cupboards for in-date items that could be donated, or you might pick a women’s refuge and give up your stockpile of toiletries.
 One for a local children’s hospital filled with pre-loved toys would also be a fabulous idea for your reverse advent box.
 This year we did one of those separately to get our children involved in decluttering for a good cause too.

 We’re filling ours for a nearby homeless shelter.